What LPWS Is

 - a structure for recognising real contribution

-- a field for clear and grounded exchange
+- a field for clear, grounded and voluntary exchange

 - a developing system that places recognition before counting